 I’m sure this gentleman meant no harm.
 He gleefully shared a lot of information with me about traditional painting technique in a short twenty minutes.
-Thing is, I didn't remember a word.
-What I did remember, what marinated in my head for years was the thought, “Picasso couldn’t paint.”
-Well I wondered, why is he so rich and successful and revered by so many?
-I didn't dwell on it very long; it was simple enough to realize that “he just couldn't paint.”
-That had to be a true fact because an excellent painter, who clearly knows a lot more about painting than me, told me it was so.
-From time to time, over the years, I have run into this very same idea expressed in many ways in my beloved world of representational painting.
-Old myths die hard.
+Thing is, I didn't remember a word he told me.
+What I did remember, what resonated in my head for years was the thought, “Picasso couldn’t paint.”
+I wondered, why is he so rich and successful and revered by so many?
+I didn't dwell on it very long, it was simple enough to realize that “he just couldn't paint.”

+Another time and place, and I was discussing art and art history with a friend, an art professor.
+He was a painter, an academic, a teacher, a thinker.
 He himself had been a product of mid-20th century art education.
-Many of his ideas and thoughts would be anathema to some fellow painters pursuing classical realism.
+Many of his ideas and thoughts would be anathema to some painters pursuing naturalistic painting.
 I pushed him on the work of Picasso.
 He explained to me what he thought and knew about Picasso.
-In desperation to feel better about my own direction, I blurted out, “Yeah, well, Picasso couldn't really paint.”
+In desperation to feel better about my then current direction, I blurted out, “Yeah, well, Picasso couldn't really paint!”
 He looked at me, exasperated, but gently said, “Michael, Picasso was a creative genius.”
-That stayed with me awhile.
-After all, we are always told in pursuing representational painting to “learn our craft', master the skills and the tools, and THEN go forth and create.”
+I thought about that for awhile.
+After all, we are always told in pursuing representational painting to “learn our craft", master the skills and the tools, and THEN go forth and create.
 So I put down my limited palette, crawled out of my dimly lit studio, and started to read.
 Imagine my surprise when I stumbled across Picasso’s early paintings, some of which are shown below.

-Now, I don't put these works on the same level as Titian or Bouguereau.
-Consider the first painting, Picasso's portrait of his Mother made in 1896.
-Clearly it is technically better than some representational painters work of today, not as strong as others.
-Weighing the fact he was all of fifteen years old when he painted it, I'll forgive him.
-I've often wondered if Picasso had decided to pursue representational painting(say classicism for example) to his fullest capability, would he have out Bouguereau'd Bouguereau?
+Now, I don't place these works on the same technical level for design as a Titian or Bouguereau.
+Consider the first painting, Picasso's portrait of his mother, made in 1896.
+Clearly it is technically stronger than many 'realist' painters work of today, not as strong as others.
+Weighing the fact he was fifteen years old when he painted it, I'll forgive him any technical weakness.
+I've often wondered if Picasso had decided to pursue naturalistic representational painting to his fullest ability, would he have out Bouguereau'd Bouguerau?
 We will never know.
-Pablo Picasso decided to go in other directions, to explore other visual experiences.
+Pablo Picasso decided to go in other directions and to explore other visual experiences through form.